 Marinate for at least 1 hour.
 Overnight is best!

 Warning: Be careful when you do this part because caramelized sugar gives a nasty burn.
 Don't drop the chicken into the pot - lay it gently.
 Probably this is another reason why I stopped caramelizing the sugar directly in the oil, since you are more susceptible to getting burned.

 Allow to coat evenly with the sugar and let it cook in its own juices for about 3 minutes.

-Add about ½ cup water and the 2 tbsp of oil.
+Add about ½ cup water and the 2 tablespoon of oil.

 Simmer for about 4 minutes.